MrYieldMaster/Crypto-Cartel/README.md

 Crypto Cartel - Telegram Game Bot 🕹️
 Crypto Cartel Banner

-A thrilling, Telegram-based strategy game where you immerse yourself in the world of cryptocurrency trading, inspired by classic drug-dealing games.
-Navigate through market crashes, dodge the law, and climb to the top of the cartel!
+A thrilling, Telegram-based strategy game where you immerse yourself in the world of trading drugs, Selling high and buying low! working your way to the top!
+30 days to set your highscore, inspired by classic drug-dealing games.
+Navigate through market crashes, dodge the law, and climb to the top of the cartel!Top player with the most cash wins

 Table of Contents
 Features